-- Only “perfect candidates” will be accepted.
+- The client will only consider “perfect candidates.”
 They want to see another candidate.
-And another.
 And another.
 And another.
 They don’t want to hire a candidate.
 They like the “idea” of hiring the perfect candidate.
 That will not result in a placement fee.

 When you audit your job orders, what you’re actually doing is auditing your client base.
 Everybody wants a big client base.
 However, do you really want clients who give you bad job orders?
 Of course you don’t.
 They just waste your time and make you sad.
 So the cold, harsh reality is that you might have to “fire” some clients this year.

 Organizations that issue quality job orders have certain characteristics in common.
 How many of your clients share the following characteristics?

 - Have a process in place for interviewing and hiring in a timely fashion